DHS asks U.S. tech CEOs to ensure online platforms are not used to spur violence

 "I am writing to ask you to do your part to put an end to violence and illegal activity spreading across our country by ensuring that your platforms are not used as a tool to organize, facilitate, or incite dangerous or deadly riots, in violation of state and local laws," Acting Secretary Chad Wolf said in the letter.

-(Reporting by David Shepardson and Nandita Bose in Washington Editing by Chizu Nomiyama)
+(Reporting by David Shepardson and Nandita Bose in Washington Editing by Chizu Nomiyama and Jonathan Oatis)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))